jelly-beam/otp-macos/README.md

 [release]: https://github.com/jelly-beam/otp-macos/actions/workflows/release.yml
 [release-img]: https://github.com/jelly-beam/otp-macos/actions/workflows/release.yml/badge.svg

-`otp-macos` is a living, and up-to-date, collection of pre-compiled macOS-ready Erlang/OTP versions.
+`otp-macos` is a living, and up-to-date, collection of precompiled macOS-ready Erlang/OTP versions.

 It was initially created to support macOS on <https://github.com/erlef/setup-beam> builds.

-We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 24, as per `kerl`'s listing.
+We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 24, as per `kerl`'s listing, and targeting macOS for the versions supported by GitHub Actions (11, 12, and 13, at the time of this writing).

 ## The build/release pipeline

-Using a mix of [Homebrew](https://brew.sh/) and [kerl](https://github.com/kerl/kerl), we build Erlang/OTP images that target macOS for the versions supported by GitHub actions (11, 12, and 13, at the time of this writing).
+We build the Erlang/OTP images using a mix of [Homebrew](https://brew.sh/) and [kerl](https://github.com/kerl/kerl), as well as some 3rd party actions.
+For security reasons, we aim to stop depending on these in the future.

 ### Documentation chunks